mieradi/gql-postgres/README.md

 POSTGRES_DB='your DB name'
 POSTGRES_PASSWORD='your PG password'
 PORT=5432 // default PG port
-DEV_URL='your dev URL' // usually http://localhost:4000
+DEV_URL='your GQL dev url' // usually http://localhost:4000
 ```

-Head to the root of the project and run `npm i` to install
+Head to the root of the project and run `npm i` to install.

 Once installed, run `npm start` to fire up the server.
 You should see a message saying that your server is running at `http://localhost:4000/graphql`.